Logan Mills Covered Bridge is the last remaining historic covered bridge in Clinton County, Pennsylvania.

 Rosecrans Falls is located just minutes away in Clinton County.

-Then be sure to check out my Covered Bridges section here on PABucketlist.com!
+If you’re looking for more covered bridges, then be sure to check out the Covered Bridges page here on PABucketlist.com!

 Did you enjoy this article?